geniusdibya/pepipost-csharp/Mono-installation-nuget.md

-# Step to install C# Library using Mono IDE
+# Step to install C# Library using Mono-Develop IDE

 This library will help you to speed up the integration with Pepipost API v2